 San Carlo Church in Negrentino is a historical Romanesque church located in Acquarossa.
 It is one of the most fascinating in Ticino thanks to its Romanesque and late-Gothic frescoes.
 The construction of this cathedral began in the 11th century and was completed in the 12th century.

 Well-marked and paved paths lead to it.
-And a stunning view of Blenio Valley is also visible from the church.
+A stunning view of Blenio Valley is also visible from the church.

 You can get the key from Ristorante Stazione, Ristorante Valsole, or Ristorante Rubino.